 Put the phone away and sit in stillness.
 Meditation can help with this.
 You can even benefit from better sleep if you stop playing games or checking your email or reading on your phone or doing whatever it is you do before bed.

-Stop letting your phone control your life, take in a little extra stillness, and unplug a couple hours before bed, and you might be surprised at how much you better you feel about everything in your life.
+Stop letting your phone run your life, take in a little extra stillness, and unplug a couple hours before bed.
+You might be shocked at how much you better you feel about everything in your life.

 Just turning off my push notifications changed how I feel about things.
 My son has his own text and phone alert tones and if I’m in the middle of something, I ignore the phone unless it’s my son.
 It was hard at first, but I find it empowering now.

 Today, we expect instant responses from everyone, and we think we have to respond instantly as well.
 That’s just not true.
 You can control your time.
-You don’t have to let your phone run everything.
+You don’t have to let your phone control your time and attention.